 Unless you're a console purist and have a flash cartridge (i.e. SD2SNES or Super Everdrive), you're going to need an emulator in order to play console games on your computer (or phone, or tablet, or homebrew-enabled Wii, or whatever other device you want to use).
 There is a great variety of emulators available: they differ mainly in how closely they match how the real console behaves (which affects compatibility), what features they have, and what platforms they run on.
 All of the emulators listed below rate highly in all three categories, so they should be good choices for almost everyone.
 You'll probably also want a good controller, although some players swear by the keyboard; as this is mostly personal preference, you're on your own here.

-For hacks of Metroid 2, Metroid Zero Mission, and Metroid Fusion (and GB/GBA games in general), we recommend Visual Boy Advance.
+For hacks of Metroid 2, Metroid Zero Mission, and Metroid Fusion (and GB/GBA games in general), we recommend mGBA or Visual Boy Advance.

 For hacks of Metroid Prime 1, 2, and 3 (and Gamecube/Wii games in general), we recommend Dolphin.

 Most hacks are distributed as a .IPS file, which is a patch that must be applied to an original ROM of the appropriate game in order to play the hack.
 Unlike complete ROM files, .IPS files are legal to distribute; they are also much smaller in file size.
 There are two ways to apply a .IPS patch and get youself playing: soft patching, and hard patching.

 In either case, there are 2 important things to remember: be mindful of headers (explained in detail further down), and always make backups of your ROMs in case you screw something up (such as accidentally overwriting your original game ROM, or screwing up the headers).